-Page on the edge of Lake Powell and Arizona shines as a base camp for adventure in the nearby canyons and 180-mile reservoir behind Glen Canyon Dam.
+Page on the edge of Lake Powell and Arizona shines as a base camp for adventure in the nearby canyons and reservoir behind Glen Canyon Dam.

 The beauty of Glen Canyon, still evident above the lake, is a mere hint of how special it was.
 Photographs of Glen Canyon, and those who knew it, lament the loss brought on by a cement dam across the Colorado River more than a half century ago.

 Page owes it existence to the dam.
 The community atop Manson Mesa, initially called Government Camp, was established for construction workers in 1957.
 It was incorporated in 1975, a dozen years after the dam was completed.

 Now, scenic attractions and five marinas in the Glen Canyon National Recreation Area attract visitors from all over the world.
-Bus tours are a common sight.
+Tour buses are a common sight.
 Ski boats, jet skis and 75-foot houseboats, some with helicopter decks, travel the lake.

 Tourists flock to slot canyons — Lower and Upper Antelope canyons — on the Navajo Reservation outside of Page.
 The canyons, sculpted by wind and rushing water, are magical with subterranean grottos and slivers of sunlight filtering in.
 Avoid busy weekends to better enjoy the canyons without lines of people crowding the narrow passageways.

-Crowds have also become an issue at Horseshoe Bend on the Colorado River 10 miles south of Page on US 89 between milepost 544-545.
-New parking lots and visitor facilities are in place now for the scenic overlook and there's a $10 fee for cars, trucks and RVs and $5 for motorcycles.
+Crowds have become an issue at Horseshoe Bend on the Colorado River 10 miles south of Page on US 89 between milepost 544-545.
+New parking lots and visitor facilities are in place for the scenic overlook.
+Page charges a $10 fee for cars, trucks and RVs.
+The site is open from sunrise to sunset.

 Travelers hike about 1.25 miles roundtrip to the Horseshoe Bend overlook.
 Summer temperatures often top 100 degrees.
 It's best to avoid this trek in hotter weather unless you go early in the day.

 Explore lake, wide open canyon lands